WGautier/cflab/README.md

 ### Setup

-Note that these steps are performed automatically
+Note that these steps are encapsulated in the [Dockerfile](https://raw.github.com/bcferrycoder/cflab/master/Dockerfile).
+If you're running with docker, no need to follow these manually.

 1. Clone this repo: